 Table 2.6.1 shows the evolution parameters used for the termination tests.
-To make the tests comparable, all test runs uses the same evolution parameters and the very same set of knapsack items.
+To make the tests comparable, all test runs use the same evolution parameters and the very same set of knapsack items.
 Each termination test was repeated 1,000 times, which should give enough data to draw the given candlestick diagrams.

-Some of the implemented termination strategy needs to maintain an internal state.
-This strategies can't be re-used in different evolution streams.
+Some of the implemented termination strategies need to maintain an internal state.
+These strategies can't be re-used in different evolution streams.
 To be on the safe side, it is recommended to always create a Predicate instance for each stream.
-Calling Stream.limit(Limits.byTerminationStrategy) will always work as expected.
+Calling Stream.limit(Limits.by TerminationStrategy) will always work as expected.

-2.6.1 Fixed generation
+2.6.1Fixed generation